yanzhuIT/Spring-Cloud/README.md

 * microservicecloud-consumer-dept-feign (submodule): service consumer based on Feign, port is 80, interface-based development, add service interface define in  microservicecloud-api (public module).
 Feign integrates Ribbon for load balance.
 * microservicecloud-provider-dept-hystrix-8001 (submodule): service provider with Hystrix, port is 8001, define fallbackMethod for circuit breaker (in provider), define fallbackFactory for degradation (in consumer, in microservicecloud-api, identify that the service is not available at that time).
 * microservicecloud-consumer-hystrix-dashboard (submodule): visual interface for service access, port is 9001.
+* microservicecloud-zuul-gateway-9527 (submodule): gateway service provider, registered in Eureka as a microservice, port is 9527.